RaphaelIsaiah/freeCodeCamp-Journey/Front End Development Libraries/React/README.md

 - You can design a more complex stateful component by combining the concepts covered so far.
 These include initializing state, writing methods that set state, and assigning click handlers to trigger these methods.
 - Your application may have more complex interactions between `state` and the rendered UI.
 For example, form control elements for text input, such as `input` and `textarea`, maintain their own state in the DOM as the user types.
 With React, you can move this mutable state into a React component's `state`.
 The user's input becomes part of the application `state`, so React controls the value of that input field.
 Typically, if you have React components with input fields the user can type into, it will be a controlled input form.
   - This applies to other form elements as well, including the regular HTML `form` element.

+### More on Props

+- A common pattern is to have a stateful component containing the `state` important to your app, that then renders child components.
+You want these components to have access to some pieces of that `state`, which are passed in as props.
+  - For example, maybe you have an App component that renders a Navbar, among other components.
+In your App, you have state that contains a lot of user information, but the Navbar only needs access to the user's username so it can display it.
+You pass that piece of state to the Navbar component as a prop.
+- This pattern illustrates some important paradigms in React.
+  - The first is **unidirectional data flow**.
+State flows in one direction down the tree of your application's components, from the stateful parent component to child components.
+The child components only receive the state data they need.
+  - The second is that complex stateful apps can be broken down into just a few, or maybe a single, stateful component.
+The rest of your components simply receive state from the parent as props, and render a UI from that state.
+  - It begins to create a separation where state management is handled in one part of code and UI rendering in another.
+  - This principle of separating state logic from UI logic is one of React's key principles.
+When it's used correctly, it makes the design of complex, stateful applications much easier to manage.